 I always find it interesting to explore the food scene in cottage country because they are not commercialized chains, but mom and pop shops that you won’t find anywhere else.

 Interestingly enough, there are two local craft breweries in Haliburton Highlands as well.

-I was there for 3 nights and it was such a great experience, really tried to make the most of the beautiful Haliburton Highlands.
+I was there for 3 nights and it was such a great experience.
+In this travel guide, you’ll get to see most of the best things to do, restaurants and accommodation in the beautiful Haliburton Highlands.

-- Read Also: Kingston, Ontario: Food and Travel Guide (2 Days)
+- Read Also: Kingston, Ontario: Food and Travel Guide for a 2 Day Trip

 Here’s a quick recap of my trip to Haliburton Highlands.
 In this blog I’ll be going in detail on the where to eat, what to do and where to stay!